AzureCloudAcademy/Labs/lab3/lab3.md

 1.  **Log in to Cloudairy**: Get into your Cloudairy account.
 2.  **Go to Templates Library**: Find the section dedicated to all the available templates.
-3.  **Search for "AD Entra Integration"**: Use the search bar to quickly find this specific template.
+3.  **Search for "Integrate Active Directory with Microsoft Entra ID Template.."**: Use the search bar to quickly find this specific template.
-4.  **Preview the Template**: Click on it to see its integration workflow and connection steps.
+4.  **Preview the Template**: Go to : `https://app.cloudairy.com/templates` Click on it to see its integration workflow and connection steps.
 5.  **Start Planning**: Select "Open Template" to begin customizing it for your environment.
 6.  **Map Your Current Setup**: Document your existing on-prem directory Azure structure and user groups.
 7.  **Configure Sync Settings**: Plan how your Azure AD Sync will handle user accounts and permissions.